brimdata/zed/zng/docs/spec.md

 sub-structure of value elements present and their interpretation as a valid string of the specified type.

-It is an error for a value to reference a type ID that has not been previously defined by a typedef scoped to the stream in which the value appears.

 ### 4.3.1 Character Escape Rules

 Any Unicode code point may be represented in a `string` value using